 Reception

 The children in Reception are taught phonics through discrete lessons following letters and sounds / phonics play.
-Practitioners use a wide range of resources from other schemes, such as the’ Jolly Phonic songs’ children learn to memorise and deeply imbed different graphemes through repetitive and easy to remember actions.
+Practitioners use a wide range of resources.
+Children learn to memorise and deeply imbed different graphemes through repetitive and easy to remember actions.

 Key Stage One

 The children in Key Stage One are taught phonics in flexible groups according to next steps through adapted schemes (from Phonics Play and letters and sounds) to suit the needs of individual children.
 Where appropriate we try to link the spellings given, to the sounds the children are learning so that they are given a further opportunity to practise segmenting and understanding the different graphemes that represent those phonemes.
-Throughout Key Stage one children are regularly exposed to Nonsense Words (also known as alien words) which are made up words containing different graphemes.
-This is so that children are given the opportunity to blend phonemes in unrecognisable words allowing their phonetic knowledge to be monitored.
+Throughout Key Stage One children are regularly exposed to Nonsense Words (also known as alien words) which are made up words containing different graphemes.
+This is so that children are given the opportunity to blend phonemes in unrecognisable words allowing their phonic knowledge to be monitored.

 Key Stage Two